OxfordSemantic/AdvancedWorkshop/2_5-ReasoningProfiler/2_5-ReasoningProfiler.md

 **Sample Count**

-Sample Count gives the number of times, when checked at regular intervals, compute was working on this part of the rule - providing an estimate of the compute cost.
-There will often be several sample counts for different parts of the rule, the proportion of the total count observed at each part is as important as the magnitude of the number itself as this tells us exactly which atom(s) is problematic.
+RDFox checks at regular intervals what specific rule atom each of its threads is working on.
+Sample Count gives the number of times a thread was found to be working on this part of the rule - providing an estimate of the compute cost.
+There will often be several sample counts for different parts of the rule, the proportion of the total count observed at each part is as important as the magnitude of the number itself, as this tells us exactly which atom(s) is/are problematic.

 - Here, the rule was so fast that RDFox didn't have time to sample it before it completed.